-Income Tax Verification: Use of the IRS Data Retrieval Tool through the FAFSA is the most efficient way to provide verified income and tax information on your aid application.
-In some instances, a signed, dated copy of federal tax returns may be requested.
-Additionally, W-2 Wage statements may be required from both the student and the parents.
-Wabash reserves the right to request official copies of state and federal income tax returns, including all schedules, at any time.
+Income Tax Verification: Use of the IRS Data Retrieval Tool is the most efficient way to provide accurate income and tax information on the FAFSA.
+In some instances, a signed, dated copy of federal tax returns and/or W-2 Wage statements may be requested.
+We reserve the right to request official copies of state and federal income tax returns, including all schedules, at any time.